bxparks/EpoxyDuino/README.md

 Running an Arduino program natively on a desktop-class machine has some
 advantages:

-* The development cycle can be lot faster because the compilers on the the desktop machines are a lot faster, and we also avoid the upload and flash process to the microcontroller.
+* The development cycle can be lot faster because the compilers on the desktop machines are a lot faster, and we also avoid the upload and flash process to the microcontroller.
 * The desktop machine can run unit tests which require too much flash or too